Directory Wizards Inc.

 Custom Mapping for an ODBC Source

-Each ODBC source is unique and therefore Default Mapping is limited.
+Each ODBC source is unique and therefore default mapping is limited.
 The SMTP address and Name fields will be mapped successfully by default.
 The rest of the ODBC datasource columns must use custom mapping.
-Create a Custom Map file to define the desired column/attribute mapping.
-Use your actual ODBC field names to customize your mappings.

-In the products PDF help file, refer to 'Custom Mapping: ODBC/Oracle Source' for more help on custom mapping for your ODBC connection.
+In the Administrator’s Guide, refer to ‘Custom Mapping: ODBC/Oracle Source’ for more help on custom mapping for your ODBC connection, and Create a Custom Object Map file to create your custom object map.